Skip to main content

 Dwellings

-Tapangka (Tup-un-gar) will be developed into an iconic inner-city destination, offering a blend of long- and short-term housing options and contemporary commercial, civic and retail spaces.
+Tapangka (Tup-un-gar) will be developed into an iconic inner-city destination, offering high-rise housing options and contemporary commercial, civic and retail spaces.

 Project Type